utdata/rwdir/docs/03-import.md

 Most of this lesson has been about importing and combining data, with some data mutating thrown in for fun.
 (OK, I have an odd sense of what fun is.)
 Importing data into R (or any data science program) can sometimes be quite challenging, depending on the circumstances.
 Here we were working with well-formed data, but we still used quite a few tools from tidyverse packages like readr (read_csv, write_rds) and dplyr (select, mutate).

-Here are the functions we used and what they do:
+Here are the functions we used and what they do.
+Most are linked to documentation sites:

-- `install.packages()` downloads code to your computer.
-You do it in the Console and only once per computer.
+- `install.packages()` downloads an R package to your computer.
+Typically executed from within the Console and only once per computer.
+We installed the [tidyverse](https://www.tidyverse.org/packages/), [janitor](https://cran.r-project.org/web/packages/janitor/vignettes/janitor.html) and [lubridate](https://lubridate.tidyverse.org/) packages.
 - `library()` loads a package.
-You need it for each package in each notebook.
+You need it for each package in each notebook, like `library(tidyverse)`.
-- `read_csv()` imports a csv file.
+- [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) imports a csv file.
 You want that one, not `read.csv`.
+- `clean_names()` is a function in the [janitor](https://cran.r-project.org/web/packages/janitor/vignettes/janitor.html) package that standardizes column names.
-- `glimpse()` is a view of your data where you can see all of the column names, their data type and a few examples of the data.
+- [`glimpse()`](https://www.rdocumentation.org/packages/dplyr/versions/0.3/topics/glimpse) is a view of your data where you can see all of the column names, their data type and a few examples of the data.
-- `head()` prints a portion of your tibble to the screen in table form.
+- `head()` prints the first 6 rows of your data unless you specify a different integer within the function.
-- `mutate()` changes data.
+- [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) changes data.
 You can create new columns or overwrite existing ones.
-- `mdy()` is a lubridate function to convert text into a date.
+- `mdy()` is a [lubridate](https://lubridate.tidyverse.org/) function to convert text into a date.
 There are other functions for different date orders.
-- `select()` selects columns in your tibble.
+- [`select()`](https://dplyr.tidyverse.org/reference/select.html) selects columns in your tibble.
 You can list all the columns to keep, or use `-` to remove columns.
+There are many variations.
-- `write_rds()` writes data out to a file in a format that preserves data types.
+- [`write_rds()`](https://readr.tidyverse.org/reference/read_rds.html) writes data out to a file in a format that preserves data types.

 ## Turn in your work